ricosolana/Valhalla/README.md

 No longer being developed.
 Graphics programming is not my thing :(

 ## Progress
+### 1/27/2023 + TODO
+ - WorldGenerator (renamed GeoManager) seems yields results similar to Valheim
+ - ZoneLocation generation seems broken (`Failed to place all InfestedTree01, placed 0/700`).
+I will experiment with it until results are as expected.

+There was a patch released for Valheim today (0.213.3), and I have yet to see whether anything with world generation was changed (I doubt it).
+Most of the fixes seem to be client-side networking (Playfab too) and some new buildings/hats being added (I'll have to update prefabs list).

 ### 1/25/2023 + TODO
 Latest progress:
  - World loading fully works (a world.db file can be read and interpreted; world file emitting is untesting).